Sauravpant/my-portfolio/README.md

 - Skills and Technologies
 - Project showcase with links
 - Responsive design for all devices

-## Deployment

-The portfolio is live and hosted on [Vercel].https://my-portfolio-sauravpant1s-projects.vercel.app
 ## Technologies Used
 HTML,CSS,Javascript,Tailwind CSS,Bootstrap,React JS